Lejeune Mbella Mbella

 Lejeune Mbella Mbella (born July 9, 1949 in Nkongsamba) is a Cameroonian politician.
 He has served as the Minister of Foreign Affairs of Cameroon since October 2, 2015.

-Prior to his appointment he was the Ambassador Extraordinary and Plenipotentiary of Cameroon to France with residence in Paris.
+From 2002 to 2006, he was Ambassador of Cameroon to Japan and South Korea, with residence in Tokyo.
+From 2006 to 2015, he was the Ambassador Extraordinary and Plenipotentiary of Cameroon to France and Portugal with residence in Paris.